Updated: Sep 15

 You can also try placing a barrier around your plants of diatomaceous earth (a natural powder made up of the skeletons of tiny aquatic creatures) or even coffee grounds, since they can’t crawl over these.

-Harvest your turnips when they reach about 2-3 inches in width.
+Typically a Fall harvest, harvest turnips when their large roots reach about 2-3 inches in width.

 Their shoulders are usually above the soil surface, so it’s fairly easy to tell their size.